 Make the Berry Filling

-- Wash the blueberries and strawberries.
-Trim the green tops off the strawberries. , Cut any really large strawberries in halves or quarters.
+- If you're using fresh berries, wash them and trim the green tops off the strawberries.
+Cut any really large strawberries in halves or quarters.

 - On medium heat in a large saucepan, gently simmer the strawberries, blueberries, lemon juice, and lemon zest for about 8 to 10 minutes, until the berries release a lot of juice and begin to soften.
 Stir occasionally.

 - In a small bowl, whisk to combine the sugar, cinnamon and cornstarch.
-Stir this into to the berries and increase the heat to high.
-Boil for one minute while stirring frequently, then remove the saucepan from the heat.
+Add to the berries, stir, and increase the heat to high.
+Boil for one minute while stirring constantly, then remove the saucepan from the heat.

 - Let the berry filling cool to room temperature and thicken fully, for at least 2 hours.
 To speed up the cooling process, you can spread the filling onto a baking sheet or a large shallow bowl.